 For most people, personality need not be a life sentence, a rigid template that determines what will befall you.
 Most of us have a built-in flexibility factor that allows us to learn to deal with the hurdles thrown in our path.
 As life goes on, we learn to adapt to change, which makes a variety of experiences and expressions of ourselves possible.
 So yes, normally personality modifies throughout life.

-Still, sometimes you may want to accelerate this modification process, get out of a rut, hasten change.
+Sometimes you may want to accelerate this modification process, climb out of a rut, hasten change.
 That means changing your brain.

-The reason why you can’t is because this kind of learning is transient; it involves stuffing as much information as possible into short-term retention, a memory capacity that is engineered to help us hold things in focus only while needed.
-It is mediated by neurotransmitters—biochemicals that help cells communicate with one another.
+Here’s why you can’t: this kind of learning is transient.
+You stuff as much information as possible into short-term retention.
+But by design, this memory capacity helps us hold things in focus only while needed.

 Neuroscientist Eric Kandel, who won the 2000 Nobel Prize in physiology/ medicine, showed in a sea slug that genes change in the learning process.
-“If you have a long-term memory,” he explains, “you alter the expression of genes in the brain and you grow new synapses.”
-It is an exciting and optimistic time in the medical, psychiatric, neuroscience, and personality worlds.
+“If you have a long-term memory,” he explains, “you alter the expression of genes in the brain and you grow new synapses [connections between brain cells].”